libyal/winreg-kb/docs/sources/EventLog-keys.md

 HKEY_LOCAL_MACHINE\System\CurrentControlSet\Services\EventLog\System\Workstation\
 ```

-Note that the source name is case insensitive; so "Workstation" and
+Note that the log source is case insensitive; so "Workstation" and "workstation"
-"workstation" are considered equivalent.
+are considered equivalent.

 ### Services\EventLog type sub key